-- 1. All Bachelor's students are required to write and successfully complete a Bachelor's thesis.
-The Bachelor thesis is an individual, academic paper that describes a research project, related to a certain domain, depending on the Bachelor's study programme and, if applicable, the chosen specialisation (see Article 16 of this BSc-EER). - 2.
+- All Bachelor's students are required to write and successfully complete a Bachelor's thesis.
+The Bachelor thesis is an individual, academic paper that describes a research project, related to a certain domain, depending on the Bachelor's study programme and, if applicable, the chosen specialisation and/or major (see Article 16 of this BSc-EER). - 2.
 The aim of the Bachelor's thesis, the learning goals, general information, procedures and the requirements is described in the BSc Thesis Guidelines, available via the Student Portal and MySBE Intranet. - 3.
-The Bachelor's thesis is an individual assignment of 8.0 ECTS credits; except for the BSc Econometrics & Operations Research students, who write a thesis in combination with a course for a total of 10.5 ECTS credits consisting of and covering one (1) Bachelor's thesis related course of 6.5 ECTS credits and one (1) skills training of 4.0 ECTS credits. - 4.
+The Bachelor's thesis is an individual assignment of 8.0 ECTS credits1; except for the BSc Econometrics & Operations Research students, who write a thesis for a total of 10.5 ECTS credits, further explained in the syllabus. - 4.
 Depending on the student's choice of domain, the Bachelor's study programme, and, if applicable, the chosen specialisation, the Bachelor thesis is scheduled either in the semester 1 (i.e., starting in period 1 and handing in in period 3) or semester 2 (i.e., starting in period 4 and handing in in period 6), see Article 16 of this BSc-EER.